 Premium account has bundles for you to choose from

 Use ‘Pots’ to save money and earn interest

 Monzo will advance your salary payment by 24 hours

 Spending on your card abroad incurs no fees

 Supports Google Pay and Apple Pay

 Daily withdrawal limit £400 and monthly limit £5,500

 A Monzo overdraft costs 50p per day

-Cheques can take up to 3 weeks to appear in your account
+Cheques can take up to 3 weeks to clear

 - Current Account – Monzo has a personal current account with no monthly fees, a free app and a hot coral Mastercard as standard